Wild West City: Where The Past Meets The Present For Family Fun

 Experiencing the live shows

-There are live shows almost every 10-15 minutes throughout the day on the main street of Wild West City.
-Catch the Pony Express Show, the Can-Can Girls, or The Big Bank Hold-up (with child participation).
+There are daily live shows almost every 10-15 minutes on the main street of Wild West City.
+Catch the Pony Express Show, the Can-Can Dancers, or The Big Bank Hold-up (with child participation).
 It almost felt like we were watching a Western movie play out as the actors mixed suspense, action, and even some comedy into their routines.
-Yes, there were horses, gunfights, stand-offs, and everything that you would expect to see in the old West, but as quickly as the actors and actresses fell to the ground, they got right back up to show you that their scenes were not all real and all in good fun.
-All spectators can view the shows right behind standing posts so that they don’t get too close, and many of the actors will involve the crowd to keep the excitement going all day long.
+Yes, there were horses, gunfights, stand-offs, and everything that you would expect to see in the Old West, but as quickly as the actors and actresses fell to the ground, they got right back up to show you that their scenes were not all real and all in good fun.
+You can view the shows right behind standing posts so you don’t get too close, and many of the actors will involve the crowd to keep the excitement going all day long.

 Stagecoach New Jersey